arashnm80/arashnm80.github.io/handbook/choice.md

 > Everything comes at a price.

+> those who can't sacrifice anything, can't change anything and deserve nothing.
+If I can't let it go, it's not worth holding on to.

 ### Probabilities
 Every choice is gamble. but when its probability is a very high number we simply take it as an absolute 100